First time on the Broads on a Hunter’s Yacht?

 Or, been a while since you last sailed on one of our boats?

-In either case, the videos below may help in explaining what’s what, how things go together, or maybe just serve to refresh your memory!
+In either case, the hints & tips below may help in explaining what’s what, how things go together, or maybe just serve to refresh your memory!

 These Byelaws govern the behaviour of all vessels navigating the waterways of the Norfolk and Suffolk Broads.
 They are an essential read for anyone skippering one of our yachts!